 Digital PR, Content Marketing & Communications Specialist

-In 2009, she built a social media department for B.C.’s largest independent PR agency.
-In her role as director of digital and social media at Peak, Natasha customized social media programs for clients including TELUS International, 7-Eleven Canada, Canadian Diabetes Association, Coast Capital Savings, and the British Columbia Public Employer’s Association.
+In 2009, she built a social media department for BC’s largest independent PR agency.
+In her role as director of digital and social media, Natasha customized social media programs for clients including TELUS International, 7-Eleven Canada, Canadian Diabetes Association, Coast Capital Savings, and the British Columbia Public Employer’s Association.

 A sought-after speaker on all things all things related to converged media, Natasha regularly gives talks at industry conferences including the British Columbia Association of Integrated Marketers (BCAIM), the Canadian Public Relations Society (CPRS), the Networks of Centres of Excellence (NCE), and the Technology Council of North America (TECNA).